ZeipsCode/CarND-Advanced-Lane-Lines/my_readme.md

 | 1043, 680     | 1000, 680     |
 | 717, 470      | 1000, 0       |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?